Boreas618/Naive-RPC/README.md

 The server is expected to listen for incoming connections on the port passed via command line arguments, on any of the hosts IPv6 network addresses

+# Protocol

+The protocol is built on TCP, which guarantees reliability.
+UDP is hard to guarantee reliability despite its speed.
+Therefore, the UDP version is hard to implement.

+1. Find

+The client sends find messages to the server to find the handlers:

+The first byte of the message is the size of the message.

+The second byte of the message is 0, which indicates that this is a find request.

+The remaining bytes are the name of the function.

+2. Response for find

+The server searches the handler list and finds the index for the respective handler:

+The first byte of the message is the size of the message.

+The second byte of the message is 2, which indicates that this is a handle response.

+The third byte of the message is the index of the function.

+If the function does not exist, the index -1 is returned, which will be handled by the client properly.

+3. Call

+The client sends call messages with the payload and index for the functions:

+The first byte of the message is the size of the message.

+The second byte of the message is 1, which indicates that this is a call request.

+The third byte of the message is the size of the size_t.

+The fourth byte of the message is the index of the function.

+The next **eight** bytes are the data1.

+The next sizeof(size_t) bytes are the length of the data2.

+The remaining bytes are the data2.

+Notice that 8 bytes are used for data1 here for better compatibility.

+4. Response for call

+The outcome for the call request:

+The first byte of the message is the size of the message.

+The second byte of the message is the size of the size_t.

+The third byte of the message is 3, which indicates that this is a call response.

+The next eight bytes of the message is the data1.

+The next sizeof(size_t) bytes are the length of the data2.

+The remaining bytes are the data2.

+If the outcome is NULL, the message is like:

+The first byte is the message of the size of the message.

+The second byte is 4, which indicates that this is an invalid response that will be handled properly by the client.